projectsveltos/addon-controller/README.md

 ## Contributing
 If you have questions, noticed any bug or want to get the latest project news, you can connect with us in the following ways:
 1. Open a bug/feature enhancement on github;
+2. Chat with us on the Slack in the [#projectsveltos](https://projectsveltos.slack.com/archives/C046L9HFJFP) channel

 ## License